Disclaimer: Originally published in December 2016. It is being republished since it still remains an interesting topic till today.

 Thankfully, 22-year-old Naman Gupta and 25-year-old Vishal Kanet have finally come up with an initiative where every part of a cigarette butt can be recycled and reused.
 And hey, you get paid for the cigarette butts you sell!

 Code, the cigarette recycling initiative was started in July when they instantly got the idea of utilising cigarette waste at a friend’s place.
-The quantity of stubbed cigarettes ignited their minds!
+The number of stubbed cigarettes ignited their minds!

 According to reports in national dailies, around 5.6 trillion cigarettes are sold globally every year, of which almost half are discarded.
 In India, last year 1.11 million cigarettes were sold.
 Imagine the quantity of waste from such a huge figure!